-In management's judgment, a concentration of loans exists in real estate related loans, with approximately 73% of the Bank's loans being real estate-related, or 81% excluding Paycheck Protection Program (PPP) loans, at December 31, 2021, and approximately 57% of the Bank's loans being real estate-related, or 80% excluding Paycheck Protection Program (PPP) loans, at December 31, 2020.
+In management's judgment, a concentration of loans exists in real estate related loans, with approximately 83% of the Bank's loans being real estate-related at December 31, 2022, and approximately 73% of the Bank's loans being real estate-related, or 81% excluding Paycheck Protection Program (PPP) loans, at December 31, 2021.
 A substantial decline in the performance of the economy in general or a decline in real estate values in the Bank's primary market area, in particular, could have an adverse impact on the loans' collectability, increase the level of real estate-related nonperforming loans, or have other adverse effects which alone or in the aggregate could have a material adverse effect on the financial condition of the Bank.
 Reflecting its being a community bank, the majority of the Bank's loans and collateral are in the greater San Francisco Bay Area.
 If that area sustained a significant decline in market value or economic loss, it could have an adverse impact on the collectability of those loans.
 Personal and business income represents the primary source of repayment for a majority of these loans.